hrzndhrn/git_hub_actions/docs/defaults.md

 # Defaults

-The defaults create a workflow file that runs on `ubuntu-latest`.
+The defaults create a workflow file that runs on `ubuntu-20.04`.
 The matrix is created with the setting of `elixir` from the relevant project and the `OTP` versions >= 20.